Buchanan Technologies Receives 2021 HDI Team Certified Pinnacle of Excellence Award

 The HDI Team Certified Award recognizes organizations for their commitment to service excellence through the adoption of best practices and the acquisition of enhanced skills and knowledge

-/EIN News/ -- MISSISSAUGA, Ontario, April 13, 2021 (GLOBE NEWSWIRE) -- Buchanan Technologies, a leading managed IT services provider, today announced it was recognized with the 2021 HDI Pinnacle of Excellence Award for having 100% of its support center staff HDI certified.
+/EIN News/ -- GRAPEVINE, Texas, April 13, 2021 (GLOBE NEWSWIRE) -- Buchanan Technologies, a leading managed IT services provider, today announced it was recognized with the 2021 HDI Pinnacle of Excellence Award for having 100% of its support center staff HDI certified.
 This marks Buchanan’s fifth consecutive year to receive this recognition.

 HDI has acknowledged Buchanan’s commitment to excellence as one of only a few organizations that fully trains and certifies every service desk team member in HDI’s best practices, including front-line staff, managers, and directors.